dantunesd/truck-management/README.md

 # API Documentation

 Here you can find an [OpenAPI spec file](https://github.com/loadsmart-recruiting/dantunesd/blob/main/docs/trucks-management-swagger.yaml) with all resources.
-Try it out in [editor.swagger](https://editor.swagger.io/)
+Try it out in [Swagger Editor](https://editor.swagger.io/)

 Also a postman collection can be [found here](https://github.com/loadsmart-recruiting/dantunesd/blob/main/docs/trucks-management.postman_collection.json).
 Download it and import into your Postman.